jaso-public/cs764-sorter/README.md

 This is an external merge sort application that was written for the CS-764 class project.

 # Tools
-The tools (in the ./src/tools directory) enable the external merge sort to run.
+The tools (in the ./src/tools directory) enable creating an input file with randomly generated, alphanumeric record and allowing the external merge sort to run.

 ## Generate
 The generate tools enable the creation of an input.txt file that contains randomly generated, alphanumeric records.
 It will parse user input to customize the creation of records by allowing a user to determine: